Where Does Sunrun Inc. (RUN) Stock Can Go From Here?

-On Thursday, shares of Sunrun Inc. (NASDAQ:RUN) marked $11.11 per share versus a previous $11.46 closing price.
-With having a -3.05% loss, an insight into the fundamental values of Sunrun Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-RUN showed a fall of -19.55% within its YTD performance, with highs and lows between $7.84 – $23.66 during the period of 52 weeks, compared to the simple moving average of -30.47% in the period of the last 200 days.
+On Wednesday, shares of Sunrun Inc. (NASDAQ:RUN) marked $12.64 per share versus a previous $12.01 closing price.
+With having a 5.25% gain, an insight into the fundamental values of Sunrun Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+RUN showed a fall of -8.47% within its YTD performance, with highs and lows between $7.84 – $23.66 during the period of 52 weeks, compared to the simple moving average of -20.06% in the period of the last 200 days.

 KeyBanc Capital Markets equity researchers changed the status of Sunrun Inc. (NASDAQ: RUN) shares from “Overweight” to a “Sector Weight” rating in the report published on February 19th, 2020.
 Other analysts, including JP Morgan, also published their reports on RUN shares.
 JP Morgan repeated the rating from the previous report, marking RUN under “Overweight” rating, in the report published on January 16th, 2020.
 Additionally, RUN shares got another “Overweight” rating from KeyBanc Capital Markets, setting a target price of $19 on the company’s shares, according to the report published in August 20th, 2019.
 On June 18th, 2019, Goldman Upgrade an Buy rating and increased its price target to $20.
 On the other hand, Barclays Initiated the “Overweight” rating for RUN shares, as published in the report on May 16th, 2019.
 BofA/Merrill seems to be going bullish on the price of RUN shares, based on the price prediction for RUN, indicating that the shares will jump from $17.50 to $23.50, giving the shares “Buy” rating based on their report from April 25th, 2019.
 Another “Buy” rating came from BofA/Merrill.